Haunted Things To Do In Gettysburg Pennsylvania: Ghost Tours And Paranormal History

 After an afternoon of exploring the GNP, it's time for dinner at the Dobbin House.
 If you can get reservations, I would highly recommend this option.
 This is very popular and for good reason.
 You are going to love the ambiance and the ghostly stories about this location.
 I personally loved the display of an Underground Railroad hide-a-way right there in the house that can be viewed after dinner!

 Ghost Tour Time!
 Gettysburg has a variety of tour companies.
 Many will visit hauntings unfolding in the town of Gettysburg and touch on why the town is believed to be haunted.
 I highly recommend you hop on one to hear the stories coming out of this area.
-Here is a great list of the tours to choose from.
+I included at the beginning of this article, my top recommendations here.

 I made a big mistake with booking my ghost tours.
 Yup, more than one.
 I booked all three of my ghost tours back-to-back-to-back with Gettysburg Ghost Tour Company (located right across from O'Rourkes Family Eatery).
 All the tours were provided by the same tour guide with the same sites and stories visited.
 Oops!